A parent is the first to know if your child is struggling in reading. If you feel your child needs help with their reading skills, call

 CALL US TODAY

-Learning Press LLC offers customized programs for children grades k-7.
+Learning Press LLC offers customized programs for children grades k-12.
 Our students have difficulty learning how to read through traditional methods.
 They need to be taught in a way that teaches to their strengths.
 Our program is designed to ensure every child reaches their full potential and develop strategies they can use throughout their academic studies.
+Our program is based on the Wilson Language Program and Orton-Gillingham Methods to teaching reading.

 K-1 Reading Level